mpizenberg/static-site-zola/content/hire-me.md

 - **is open source friendly**
 - **is fine with 1 day of less related open source projects, or partial time positions**

-Other bonus points:
+Bonus points:

- - make robots
+ - building robots to play football in your place
- - babyfoot, ping pong table and or pool table
- - great salary
+ - Amateur of ping-pong matches at lunch

 **You do all that?
 Then let's make great things together!**